 Once on the property, One Community will be open source project-launch blueprinting the complete process of taking care of our aquaculture from purchasing to harvesting and every detail in-between.
 We will be doing this so that people with zero prior knowledge will be able to raise aquaculture and integrate these components into their own individual lives or as part of the One Community complete open source self-sufficient teacher/demonstration community, village, or city model.
 The resources we will be providing include:

-Q: How does the raising of animals fit into your Highest Good for All and Earth Stewardship Philosophy?
+Q: How does the raising of animals fit into your Highest Good of All and Earth Stewardship Philosophy?

-Our Highest Good for All Philosophy is non-dogmatic and supportive of diverse viewpoints (and diets).
-We recognize humanity will most likely and for the foreseeable future continue using animal products and we believe it is in the Highest Good to demonstrate the most ethical methods that we can for doing this.
+Our Highest Good of All Philosophy is non-dogmatic and supportive of diverse viewpoints (and diets).
+We recognize humanity will most likely and for the foreseeable future continue using animal products and we believe it is in the Highest Good to demonstrate the most ethical methods.
 In areas like this where some ideologies may prefer a 100% vegan or vegetarian organization, we do our best to communicate what can be expected on the property so people can choose whether or not that fits with their own desires.

 Q: How is your raising of aquaculture in the Highest Good of aquaculture?

 We feel that humanity’s dietary needs and desires will stay diverse for the foreseeable future.
-Because of this, we see that demonstrating a process of reconnecting people to their food, the process of raising and caring for aquaculture, and sharing and spreading ethical and humane aquaculture practices that treat the animals and the entire process with respect, love, and gratitude is beneficial to animals being raised for food around the world.
-Additionally, we advocate and will be practicing raising species that are endangered or threatened whenever possible to support these species.
+Because of this, we see that demonstrating a process of reconnecting people to their food, the process of raising and caring for animals, and sharing and spreading ethical and humane animal husbandry that treats the animals and the entire process with respect, love, and gratitude is beneficial to animals being raised for food around the world.

-Q: I’m vegan/vegetarian, will I have to participate in killing or eating animals?
+Q: I’m vegan/vegetarian, will I have to participate in harvesting or eating animals?
 Will animal parts be cooked with my food?

 No, you will not have to participate in any part of animal husbandry that you don’t want to if you are not using animal products.
-Additionally, all vegetarian food will be prepared separate from animal foods and all animal food waste products will be placed in a separate receptacle and handled by omnivores.
+Additionally, all vegetarian food will be prepared separately from animal foods.

 Q: Who will be processing the animals into food and other byproducts?